COVID-19 Resource Center

-Patient, visitor and staff screening: We screen every patient and caregiver who comes to our hospital and clinics for fever and cold or flu-like symptoms.
-Every Phoenix Children’s staff member also completes a self-screen before coming onto any of our campuses.
+Patient and visitor screening: We screen every patient and caregiver who comes to our hospital and clinics for fever and cold or flu-like symptoms.

 Enhanced cleaning: We have implemented enhanced cleaning and disinfecting procedures in patient rooms, operating rooms, clinics and common areas.